 7. Pressure in Low should be 66-77 psi.
 Pressure in N or R is 0.

 8. To adjust the TV pressure, remove tranny oil pan.
 Using an allen wrench, hold the Throttle Valve plunger as you turn the jam nut CCW 1 full turn to raise TV pressure 3 psi.
 One full turn CW will lower it 3 psi.
 To change only 1 psi, move to the flat area of jam.

 Check tranny oil after engine has run 15 min and is running.
-If the oil is more than 1\2” above the FULL mark, drain excessive amount to avoid oil foaming and other problems
+If the oil is more than 1\2” above the FULL mark, drain excessive amount to avoid oil foaming and other problems.

-The main cause for this is debris clogging up the cylinder fins which are vital for proper cooling.
-If your engine top shroud or oil is hot to touch after running for 5-10 minutes you might want to “de-flash” your engine.
-Corvair engines do not normally run so hot that the top engine shroud is too hot to touch, warm yes, but not hot.
+The main cause for overheating is debris clogging up the cylinder fins which are vital for proper cooling.
+If your engine top shroud or the oil is hot to the touch after running for 5-10 minutes, you might want to “de-flash” your engine.
+Corvair engines do not normally run so hot that the top engine shroud is too hot to touch—warm, yes, but not hot.
 The oil from the stick should not be hot either.
-If it pings, smokes, the passages are blocked.
+If it pings or smokes, the passages are blocked.

 - Once you do, you'll probably see that you need to pull the lower shrouds to clean it properly.
 This is especially the case if the vehicle has been parked for a period of time.
 Cleaning the fins out is VERY important and easy to do.
 Slow timing may also cause engine overheating as does running too lean in the carbs.

 - Use a cheap keyhole saw from the local home depot or tool store to insert between the fins to punch out debris or excess metal.
-If the exhaust manifolds are still on, they block the light from below and limit how far the blade can go thru the head, but you can still do the job with them on.
+If the exhaust manifolds are still on, they block the light from below and limit how far the blade can go through the head, but you can still do the job with them on.